wordofwarning/wordofwarning.org/current/2020-springsummer/gerald/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Jamal<br>Gerald" # the name of the artist or company
+artist: "Jamal Gerald" # the name of the artist or company
-show: "Idol" # the name of the show
+show: "<br>Idol" # the name of the show
-artist_size: 2
+artist_size: 3
 show_size: 1
 header_image: "header_jamal.jpg"
 season: "Jamal Gerald 19—21|3|2020"